caktus/jazzhands/README.md

 ## Building

-Jazzhands can also build you project's frontend assets for you.
+Jazzhands can also build your project's frontend assets for you.
 This includes compiling modern ECMAScript to browser-compatible Javascript in a `bundle.js` file and converting both Less and Stylus in your project to a combined `bundle.css` file.